If you have been diagnosed with diabetes and looking for all sorts of ways to keep a check on your blood sugar level,

 According to Dr. Shashank Joshi, Endocrinologist, Lilavati & Bhatia Hospital, "Being overweight causes insulin resistance and makes it difficult for the body to maintain appropriate blood glucose levels.
 For those who are overweight, dropping 5- 10 per cent of your weight can help.
 Work with your doctor to manage your weight and if necessary consult a dietician."

-How to control sugar: Being overweight can cause insulin resistance2.
-Follow a Balanced Diet with Complex Carbs
+How to control sugar: Being overweight can cause insulin resistance

 According to Preeti Rao, Health and Wellness Coach, "Eat a variety of fruits and vegetables, lean protein and good sources of fat.
 Foods to avoid are those rich in trans fats (also called hydrogenated fat), processed food, and sugar.
 Complex carbohydrates are rich in fiber and are not highly processed like refined carbohydrates.
 They take longer to digest and hence provide a sustained source of energy for a longer duration."

-How to control sugar: Eat a variety of fruits and vegetables
+How to control sugar: Eat a variety of fruits and vegetables3.
+Benefits of Barley

 A recent study done by Lund University in Sweden states that eating a special mixture of dietary fibres found in barley can help reduce appetite and blood sugar levels.
 According to the researchers, barley can also rapidly improve people's health by reducing risk for cardiovascular disease.